 Concerns if DHERST race past February

-In the meantime, there is no need to worry, even February is approaching fast.
+In the meantime, there is no need to worry, even though February is approaching fast.
 Citizens and stakeholders must be patient.
 DHERST, since 2018, has done a fantastic job with the:

 - Online School Leavers Application (NOAS),